Education Programs

 Archaeology: Puzzle of the Past (Grades 3-6)

 Archaeology is all about discovering the past and how people lived.
 Students will work in teams to excavate, record, and solve the puzzle of the past found in our dig simulation boxes.
-This program brings the purpose, practices, and processes of archaeology to life.
+This program brings the purpose, practices, and processes of archaeology to life and provide students with an opportunity to use critical and creative thinking skills.

 Cost: $3 per student